Please review the Add/Drop Handbook on our Resources page.

 LL.M. students wishing to register for any of the following non-regularly scheduled courses should submit a registration form.

 LL.M.
 Digital Registration Forms in LawNet.
 LL.M. students can submit registration forms requests for approval to their supervising faculty member in LawNet.
-Digital registration forms will remain open until Friday, May 14 at 11:59 p.m.
-(ET) deadline; unless otherwise indicated.
-LL.M.
-Writing Project forms are due August 2 by 11:59 p.m.
-EDT.
-Please refer to the Registration Services Handbook: Summer 2021 Add/Drop our Resources page for detailed instructions on submitting digital registration forms.
+Please refer to the Add/Drop Handbook on our Resources page for deadlines and detailed instructions on submitting digital registration forms.

 - LL.M.
 Writing Project (L6694) Note: available in LawNet